-The council will adopt IFRS9 Financial Instruments with effect from 1st April 2018.
-The main changes include the reclassification of financial assets and the earlier recognition of the impairment of financial assets.

-The reclassification changes are not expected to have a material impact on the surplus or deficit on the provision of services in the Comprehensive Income and Expenditure Account (CIES) since on 1st April 2018 the council irrevocably elected to present changes in the fair value of its CCLA Property Fund in other comprehensive income, as permitted by the standard.
+From 1st April 2018 the council adopted IFRS 9 Financial Instruments, which has resulted in the reclassification of financial instruments as at that date and the earlier recognition of the impairment of financial assets.
+The reclassifications have not had an effect on the surplus or deficit on the provision of services in the Comprehensive Income and Expenditure Statement (CIES) since on 1st April 2018 the council irrevocably elected to present changes in the fair value of its CCLA Property Fund in other comprehensive income, as permitted by the standard.
+Subsequently the council has elected to present changes in the fair value of units purchased in two further 'pooled' funds in May 2018 (Schroders Income Maximising Fund and CCLA Diversified Income Fund) also in other comprehensive income.